jacqueskang/EventBus/README.md

     }
 ```

-2. Implement as many event handlers as you like
+2. Implement event handlers (at the time being only receives events from in-memory event bus)

 ```csharp
     public class MessageSentEventHandler : IEventHandler<MessageSent>